Arcitan/Ping-CLI/README.md

  Overall, I really enjoyed making this!
 This was my first time building a complete Linux-based CLI application completely from the ground-up.
-Though I came in with knowledge of exceptional control flow, sockets/networking , and basic error-handling, a lot of the other stuff necessary for this
+Though I came in with knowledge of exceptional control flow, sockets/networking, and basic error-handling, a lot of the other stuff necessary for this
-    project I picked up along the way.
+    project I had to pick up along the way.
 For example, I had no clue how to actually parse optional arguments on the command line, and I also didn't know how to set a timeout on a socket or properly set up an ICMP packet.
 Much of my time was spent reading documentation and man pages, as